skip to main content

 Keeping your business and people safe from health and safety risks | 4 minute read

-Falls from height remain one of the most serious and persistent risks facing Irish workplaces.
-Despite decades of regulation and guidance on working at height safety, such incidents continue to cause fatalities and life-changing injuries every year.
+Falls from height remain one of the most significant and frequently overlooked hazards in the workplace.
+Despite years of regulations and safety guidance, incidents involving falls from height continue to result in tragic fatalities and life-altering injuries every year.

 Key takeaways